 Matthews, J., 2010.
 News sources and perceptual effects: an analysis of source attribution within news coverage of alleged terrorist plots.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: